Foot and Mouth Disease

 The last outbreak of foot-and-mouth disease in Austria was in 1981.

-Foot-and-mouth disease is a notifiable animal disease.
-In the event of a suspected epidemic, the official veterinarian must initiate an immediate closure of the farm and a suspect investigation.
-Cases of disease in individual animals that show symptoms reminiscent of FMD (mostly skin changes), on the other hand, are quickly clarified in the course of exclusion examinations without a farm closure.
-Nevertheless, the official veterinarian must be consulted in this case as well.
-In 2022, FMD was investigated in six cases in the course of exclusion examinations, and a further 11 samples from zoo animals were tested for FMDV antibodies.
+Foot and mouth disease is a notifiable animal disease.
+In the event of a suspected outbreak, the official veterinarian is required to immediately close the farm and initiate a suspected investigation.
+Cases of disease in individual animals that show symptoms reminiscent of FMD (usually skin changes), on the other hand, are quickly clarified in the course of exclusion examinations without the need to impose a restriction on operations.
+Nevertheless, the official veterinarian must also be commissioned in this case.
+In 2023, FMD was tested in two cases as part of exclusion tests, and a further two samples from zoo animals were tested for FMDV antibodies.

 Specialized information